I have been approached by many travel startups to help them with their marketing.

 After explaining the SEO issues and setting up social media automation to streamline things, I was asked by the co-founder if I wanted to be a part of the project full-time.
 To do this, I had to move back to Cape Town to help build it.
 I already had plans to backpack Europe.

-This was pretty much my dream startup – solving a problem that I encountered almost every day while travelling.
+This was pretty much my dream startup – solving a problem that I encountered almost every day while traveling.

 In the year that followed, we generated more than 1.5 million page views and used A LOT of different tactics, which I will outline below.